-Based on the Assessor reviews and portfolio balance, the Science Board makes its investment decisions.
+Based on the Assessor reviews, the Science Board makes its investment decisions and may use the portfolio approach.

-Refer to the Endeavour Fund Investment Plan 2019-2021 and the Gazette Notice for the eligibility requirements, and the excellence and impact assessment criteria
+Refer to the Endeavour Fund Investment Plan 2019-2021 and the Gazette Notice for the eligibility requirements, and the excellence and impact assessment criteria.